 James Clerk Maxwell Award

 Stipends are awarded each semester to encourage students majoring in Physics at Sacramento State.
-The awards will be determined by earned grades of B or higher in courses taken during the immediately preceding semester, which are applicable to the major.
-For new transfer students, courses taken at another school may be counted.
+The awards will be determined by earned grades of B or higher in Sac State courses taken during the immediately preceding semester that are applicable to the major.
 Students should submit applications, available in the department office, in or around late September and late February.

 Edwin Iloff Physics Scholarship